bookpanda/microvm-networking/cloudlab/results/same-node/vm-server.md

 # Throughput
-## VM as server responding to bulk data from a host or another VM
+## VM as server responding to bulk data from a host
 ```bash
 # host
 ./bpftrace.sh